 Garry was waiting to ply me with more coffee and cake before loading my bags for our drive back to Hobart.
 Chris waved me farewell, all smiles and laughter and more local goodies for the drive.

 Not even 24 hours had passed since my arrival in Tassie, but not only had I freed my spirit, I had also found one of the most exquisite hideaways on earth, witnessed a wildlife encounter second to none and made two firm friends for live.
 No worries, Mates, I will be back!

 Stop Press!
 Don't miss our fantastic 'Free Spirit Pods' offer for 2021!

-Garry and Chris have kindly offered all Tasmanian Odyssey guests a fantastic exclusive offer available throughout 2021 for all stays booked at Free Spirit Pods on Bruny Island.
+Garry has kindly offered all Tasmanian Odyssey guests a fantastic exclusive offer available throughout 2021 for all stays booked at Free Spirit Pods on Bruny Island.
 Along with a special discounted rate, our guests will also receive a gourmet hamper for Hobart's famous Hill Street Grocer, a Bruny Island Organic Vegie Box along with a private tour of Jo and Andy's organic vegie farm, a bottle of wine, marshmallows to toast on the BBQ and delicious hot chocolate, along with a fabulous local breakfast supplied in your pod's kitchen.
 Believe me, life doesn't get better than that!

 About the Author:

 This blog was written by Susie de Carteret, owner of Tasmanian Odyssey, the world's only dedicated Tasmanian travel company.
 We have over 22 years of in-depth knowledge and passion about Tasmania and we create life-changing self-drive and touring packages for our guests who come from all over the world.
 For further information on any of the walks and tours in Tasmania, bookings and general advice or assistance, please contact Susie here

 Susie de Carteret, Garry Deutsher